macOS Catalina is Causing Data Loss

 What do you do if you do not have a Time Machine backup?

-If you need Apple’s Mail Recovered and do not a a Time Machine backup you will need data recovery.
-Also remember some times insurance will pay to get your data back.
+If you need Apple’s Mail Recovered and do not a Time Machine backup you will need data recovery.
+Also, remember some times insurance will pay to get your data back.
 I offer support for macOS including Catalina and help to recover and restoring Apple’s Mail App.